auth0/docs/articles/user-profile/user-impersonation.md

 #### Option A: Use the Management API

 First, you will need an APIv2 token, if you want to retrieve the `user_id` via the Management API.
 You can get one by making a `POST` request to the [Token endpoint](/api/authentication#client-credentials).
-For details on how to do that refer to [The Auth0 Management APIv2 Token](/api/management/v2/tokens) documentation.
+For details on how to do that see [How to Get an Access Token for the Management API](/api/management/v2/tokens).

 The Management APIv2 Token will be valid for 24 hours, so you should ask for a token everytime you make a request to the API, or vigorously handle `401` responses.